Async Batch Processing for Film/TV Cost Ingestion: Architecture, Compliance, and Production-Ready Python

 from pydantic import BaseModel, ValidationError, field_validator

-# Strict cost record schema aligned with studio GL and union compliance requirements
+# Strict cost record schema aligned with studio GL and union compliance requirements.

 class CostRecord(BaseModel):